Choosing Your Event Format

 Now you’ve considered the different formats and options it’s time to set your event goals, decide on your budget and consider the content you wish to include.
 Now you can begin to move forward and look more closely at what format (or variation thereof) will work for you and your event.
 Why not give us a call or drop us a line to begin working on your perfect event solution.

 Aim of the event

-If your event is one or two speaker led sessions maybe the best format is to stay virtual.
+If your event is one or two speaker-led sessions the best format may be to stay virtual.
 Opting for virtual will save money on travel, catering and prevent the delegates from having to take too much travel time out of their day.
 You can also run inclusive Q&A sessions online.

 But, if you want to feature lots of networking, an awards ceremony, or some live entertainment it is worth considering how this would come across in the hybrid or virtual environment.
 The biggest feedback we’ve had from virtual events is that networking isn’t the same over a screen as it is over a glass of wine!

 Could holding your event virtually or hybrid allow for more people to attend?
 This certainly seems to be the case at the moment with travel globally still an ever-changing minefield.
 However, this could have always been the case, holding a virtual event (or with virtual elements) opens it up to attendees who may have been unable to afford to travel, those who can’t due to other commitments and those who may find physical events hard to access.

 If all your participants are in one location it may not be difficult to get them together, however for a wider or global audience virtual and hybrid events may be preferred.
 Saving on air travel and reducing the need for visas, passports and recovery time from jet lag!

 It might also be worth considering the potential for a hybrid event in some situations.
 Could all the UK delegates, for example, gather in the London office and watch the same stream as the US employees who have gathered in their offices?
 This could allow for networking regionally and more constructive break out sessions than if everyone was completely virtual.